By-laws for The Writing about Writing Development Group

 The WAW-L List Owner will

-- Maintain the listserv for the WAWN e-mail list (currently housed at U of Alberta).
+- Maintain the listserv for the WAWN e-mail list (currently housed at U of Pittsburgh).

 - Archive previous issues of the newsletter.